 - Turn the instant pot/pressure cooker to “saute” and cook/reduce the sauce for 5 to 8 minutes, stirring a few times.
 Press the warm/cancel button.

 - Slice the beef brisket against the grain and serve with the BBQ sauce.
-You can also returned the sliced brisket to the instant pot making sure the slices are covered with the sauce (to prevent the meat from drying).
+You can also return the sliced brisket to the instant pot making sure the slices are covered with the sauce (to prevent the meat from drying).
 Keep it warm until ready to serve.

-- If your IP doesn’t have a meat/stew option just chose “Pressure Cook” and set the timer.
+- If your IP doesn’t have a meat/stew option, choose “Pressure Cook” and set the timer.

 2 to 3 pounds brisket: Cook on high pressure for 55 to 60 minutes.

 4 to 5 pounds brisket: Cook on high pressure for 75 minutes.